ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > {: .solution}
 {: .challenge}

-We start with the BCC-ESM1 dataset and add a datasets section to the recipe, listing a single dataset, as shown below.
+Let us start with the BCC-ESM1 dataset and add a datasets section to the recipe, listing this single dataset, as shown below.
 Note that key fields such as `mip` or `start_year` are included in the `datasets` section here but are part of the `diagnostic` section in the recipe example seen in [Running your first recipe]({{ page.root }}{% link _episodes/04-recipe.md %}).